kumahq/kuma-website/docs/docs/1.4.0/policies/traffic-metrics.md

 ## Grafana Dashboards

-Kuma ships with four default dashboards that are available to import from [the Grafana Labs repository](https://grafana.com/orgs/konghq).
+Kuma ships with six default dashboards that are available to import from [the Grafana Labs repository](https://grafana.com/orgs/konghq).

 ### Kuma Dataplane